 Future World: Where Art Meets Science at ArtScience Museum is a super kids- friendly exhibition in Singapore.
 It is located in the iconic Marina Bay Sands area and definitely is a great place to go to with toddlers, kids, tween and teens.

 ArtScience Museum looks like a giant lotus surrounded by a huge decorative pool where thousands and thousands of purple lilies bloom.
 Really an Instagrammable place if you’re looking for one!

 I can’t really count the number of times we’ve been there.
 Yes, we like it THAT much.
 I honestly think it’s an amazing place for children of all ages, though adults find it very entertaining too.

-The creators of this permanent (thankfully) exhibition aims to take visitors on an exciting journey of discovery through three key narratives- Space, Park and City in a Garden.
+The creators of this permanent (thankfully) exhibition aim to take visitors on an exciting journey of discovery through three key narratives- Space, Park and City in a Garden.

 WHY WE LOVE IT

-However lately she seems to prefer drawing and colouring with crayons, then scanning it under a designated scanner and then wait for her masterpiece to appear on the moving digital wall installation.
+However lately she seems to prefer drawing and colouring with crayons, then scanning it under a designated scanner and then waiting for her masterpiece to appear on the moving digital wall installation.

 You can choose diverse patterns to colour.
 It also depends on the area of the exhibition.
 Thea likes everything marine life so we go for sharks, fish, turtles and jellyfish.
 When in another area with the wall dedicated to the City, you can select prints with various vehicles and spaceships.